FAQs Frequently Asked Questions

 That said, when entering a position in a stock, always know your exit point.
 That helps to control risk which is the most important rule when it comes to investing.

-For those who have little to no time or inclination to learn how to become a better trader, the two market timing strategies (VIX Volatlity Model VVM [which was replaced with Trading Volatility Report] and Market Direction Model MDM) are more suitable, though one still must understand their risk tolerance levels, ie, pain points.
+For those who have little to no time or inclination to learn how to become a better trader, the market timing strategy (Market Direction Model MDM) is more suitable, though one still must understand their risk tolerance levels, ie, pain points.
 One can then position size appropriately based on the risk of the ETF(s) in which they wish to invest.

 Keep in mind that the Market Direction Model is an intermediate term trend following model.
 The markets have been heavily manipulated so you get years such as 2015 which are largely trendless and recognized by some media accounts as the most difficult market in 78 years.